PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Implicit-Line-Continuance.md

 ## Alternate Proposals and Considerations

-While implicit line continuance for splatted collections is not a breaking change (PowerShell syntax does not support `@variableName` at the start of a command), implicit line continuance for named parameters is a breaking change, because PowerShell syntax currently supports commands that start with dash.
+While implicit line continuance for splatted collections is not a breaking change (PowerShell syntax does not support `@variableName` at the start of a command), implicit line continuance for named parameters is a breaking change in some scenarios, because PowerShell syntax currently supports commands that start with dash, and PowerShell supports unary operators whose name starts with a single dash.

 For example, consider this script: